opengovsg/spcp-auth-client/README.md

   idpLoginURL: '<the SingPass/CorpPass IDP url to redirect login attempts to>',
   idpEndpoint: '<the SingPass/CorpPass IDP url for out-of-band (OOB) authentication>',
   esrvcID: '<the e-service identifier registered with SingPass/CorpPass>',
-  appCert: '<not used - the e-service public certificate issued to SingPass/CorpPass>',
+  appCert: '<the e-service public certificate issued to SingPass/CorpPass>',
   appKey: '<the e-service certificate private key>',
   spcpCert: '<the public certificate of SingPass/CorpPass, for OOB authentication>', })